NotDonaldTrump/LoggerBot/README.md

 # LoggerBot for Discord

 A [Discord](https://discordapp.com/) bot that logs messages sent to a server including attachments.
-It saves it to a 'log.log' file and is available to server admins across the internet.
-Anybody who has the link however is able to access the log.

 # You REQUIRE member consent before logging messages as it is against Discord's TOC's